doriordan/skuber/README.md

 ## Release

-There is a release candidate of version 2.0 available, and it is planned to formally release it before the end of 2017.
-You can use the latest release candidate (for Scala 2.11 or 2.12) by adding to your build:
+You can use the latest iv2.0 release (for Scala 2.11 or 2.12) by adding to your build:

-    libraryDependencies += "io.skuber" %% "skuber" % "2.0.0-RC2"
+    libraryDependencies += "io.skuber" %% "skuber" % "2.0.0"

 Meanwhile existing users can continue to use the latest (and possibly final, with exception of important fixes) v1.x release, which is available only on Scala 2.11:

      libraryDependencies += "io.skuber" % "skuber_2.11" % "1.7.1"

-## Migrating to release 2.0
+## Migrating to release v2

 If you have a Skuber client using release 1.x and want to move to the strategic version 2 release, then check out the [migration guide](docs/MIGRATION_1-to-2.md).